Foundation Level—ISTQB Software Testing Certification Training

 • Static Testing Basics

-• Work Products that Can Be Examined by Static Testing
+• Work Products Examinable by Static Testing

-• Benefits of Static Testing
+• Value of Static Testing

-• Differences between Static and Dynamic Testing
+• Differences between Static Testing and Dynamic Testing

-• Review Process
+• Feedback and Review Process

-• Work Product Review Process
+• Review Process Activities

-• Roles and responsibilities in a formal review
+• Roles and Responsibilities in Reviews

 • Review Types